JJSlabbert/iTilt-digital-hydrometer/README.md

 -MPU6050 (Install from Arduino IDE)

-- curveFitting (Install from the Arduino IDE)
+-curveFitting (Install from the Arduino IDE)

 # STEPS